BananaPilot/Team1-project/README.md

 ## Storage (Position/Zone)
-As an application user you can create zones within the warehouse to organize products efficiently, define the size and number of racks within each zone for optimized storage, easily identify the location (lot) of a specific product in the warehouse and track the availability (full or empty) of individual positions within the zone.
+As an application user you can create zones within the warehouse to organize products efficiently, define the size and number of racks within each zone for optimized storage, easily identify the location (lot) of a specific product com.team1.app.classes.in the warehouse and track the availability (full or empty) of individual positions within the zone.

 ### Key Features:
 - Zone Creation: Allows defining named zones (sectors) within the warehouse for organizational purposes.